Frequently Asked Questions

 We greatly value the support of the Associate Members of our group.
 Nevertheless, since we have not certified them as teachers, we have not authenticated their backgrounds, examined their technical prowess, or tested their accurate understanding of budo history, philosophy, and theory.
 As the result, we cannot endorse or vouch for their statements or activities.

-Again, anyone can join the SMAA as an Associate Member and learn more about budo and bujutsu from our teachers, journal, and website.
+Again, anyone can join the SMAA as an Associate Member and learn more about budo and koryu bujutsu from our teachers, journal, blog, seminars, and website.
 This includes people that have never studied a Japanese martial art and teachers of martial systems of American, Chinese, Korean, or other origin.

 Who can qualify to be a Regular Member of the SMAA?

-If you are not studying directly under an SMAA certified teacher, you can visit the membership information section of the SMAA website to learn more about the qualifications for receiving rank and/or teaching certification from the SMAA.
-While there, you can download a membership application, which you will need to send to the SMAA HQ, along with an examination fee, a resume, photocopies of past rank certificates earned, and various information about yourself and your training history.
-A videotape of you performing budo will also be needed.
+If you are not studying directly under an SMAA teacher, you can visit the membership information section of this website to learn about the qualifications for receiving rank and/or teaching certification.
+While there, you can download a membership application, which you will need to send to the SMAA HQ, along with an examination fee, a resume, photocopies of past rank certificates, and information about yourself and your training history.
+A DVD or videotape of you performing budo will also be needed.

-Depending on what association certified your past ranking, an in-person examination may be required.
-This is often the case for individuals that have not received past ranking from a recognized Japan-based association or a Western group that is directly affiliated with these types of Japanese organizations.
-Examples of recognized budo associations are the Kodokan for judo, the Aikikai for aikido, or the Kokusai Budoin for various martial arts.
+Depending on what association certified your past rank, an in-person examination may be required.
+This is often the case for individuals that have not received previous ranking from a recognized Japan-based association or a Western group that is directly affiliated with these types of Japanese organizations.
+Examples of recognized budo associations are the Kodokan for judo or the Aikikai for aikido.

-If I have aikido rank from the Aikikai in Japan, and I'm not attempting to advance in rank, why do you need a videotape of me performing aikido?
+If I have aikido rank from the Aikikai in Japan (for example), and I'm not attempting to advance in rank, why do you need a video of me performing aikido?
 If you recognize Aikikai-issued rank, why is cross-certification not automatic?

-This is an excellent question with a somewhat sad answer.
-At this time in history, with the vast advances made in computers and printing methods, it isn't that difficult to produce fraudulent certificates that are difficult to detect, especially in photocopied form.
+This is an excellent question with a sad answer.
+At this time, with the advances made in computers and printing methods, it isn't difficult to produce fraudulent certificates that are hard to detect, especially in photocopied form.

-Unfortunately, over the years, we've seen a number of very sophisticated fake certificates.
-In some cases, applicants have obtained a real certificate from a genuine and famed Japanese budo association.
+Unfortunately, we've seen a number of very sophisticated fake certificates.
+In some cases, applicants have obtained a real certificate from a genuine Japanese budo association.
 They have then altered the name on the certificate and/or the rank obtained.
 When the altered certificate is scanned or photocopied, it becomes difficult to tell that it is modified from the original.

-We have, nonetheless, been able to determine which certificates are fraudulent.
-In some cases, the original certificate was printed in both Japanese and English.
-In the case of a number of fake certificates that we've received, the Japanese section was not altered to match the modified English section, or it was left blank, or incorrectly redone.
-Applicants for SMAA Regular Membership and rank should realize that several of the SMAA Directors and Advisors can read Japanese.
-We are also fully capable of writing letters in Japanese to check out individuals claiming to have received rank from Japanese associations.
+We have, nonetheless, determined which certificates are fraudulent.
+In some cases, the original certificate was printed in Japanese and English.
+In the case of some fake certificates that we've received, the Japanese section was not altered to match the modified English section, or it was left blank, or incorrectly redone.
+Applicants for SMAA Regular Membership and rank should realize that several SMAA Directors and Advisors can read Japanese.
+We are also capable of writing letters in Japanese to check out individuals claiming to have received rank from Japanese associations.

-Still, we want to make sure that we are not duped, and this is the reason that we request a videotape of you performing budo, even if you have received legitimate rank from a legitimate organization.
-It serves to protect the validity of any ranks you and your students receive from the SMAA.
+Still, we want to make sure that we are not duped, and this is why we request a DVD of you performing budo, even if you have received rank from a legitimate organization.
+This policy protects the validity of any ranks you and your students receive from the SMAA.

 Can you offer me rank in Goju Ryu, Omori Ryu, Hontai Yoshin Ryu, etc.?

-No. While all of the leaders of our group have high ranks in authentic and recognized ryu, or "martial systems," each rank we issue comes from the SMAA division devoted to that martial art.
+No. While the leaders of our group have high ranks in recognized ryu, or "martial systems," each rank we issue comes from the SMAA division devoted to that martial art.
 It is a ranking within that division and within our group.

 We can, nevertheless, offer members of our jujutsu division ranking within this division, meaning that based on your years of dedication to Takeuchi Ryu, technical proficiently in this ryu, and historical and philosophical knowledge of this ryu, we can give you ranking within the SMAA.